 1. How many residents do you match and what do you look for in applicants?

 We accept 12 residents per year.
-We are looking for applicants with a strong academic background and a demonstrated commitment to family practice.
+We are looking for applicants with a strong academic background and a demonstrated commitment to and passion for family practice.
 Good interpersonal skills and a strong work ethic are equally important.

-Hospital rotations are primarily at Truman Medical Centers, rated by the University Healthcare Consortium in in 2005 as one of the top 5 academic medical centers in the U.S. for delivering the highest quality care .
-Primarily rotations are at TMC Lakewood where FM residents are unopposed.
-We do our inpatient and emergency pediatric rotation at nearby Children’s Mercy Hospital.
-We have some other community rotations in private clinics.
-Family Medicine residents receive training at the Bess Truman Family Medicine Clinic inside TMC-LW hospital where we have over 27,000 out patient visits annually.
-Residents are organized into three teams supported by attendings and nursing, functioning as group practices, led by a faculty mentor.
-We have been recognized as a NCQA Level 3 PCMH since 2013.
+Most rotations are at TMC Lakewood where FM residents are unopposed.
+Some rotations are based at TMC Health Sciences District (HSD) such as ICU and Neurology.
+Some rotations are split with clinical time at HSD and Lakewood such as Dermatology and Cardio/Pulmonary.
+Inpatient and emergency pediatric rotation are done at nearby Children’s Mercy Hospital.
+Community rotations such as Preceptorship and Orthopedics are in private clinics.
+Family Medicine residents receive training at the Bess Truman Family Medicine Clinic inside TMC-LW hospital where there over 27,000 outpatient visits annually.
+Residents are organized into three teams supported by medical assistants and nursing, functioning as group practices, led by Family Medicine Faculty Team Leaders.
+The Family Medicine Clinic has been recognized as a NCQA Level 3 PCMH since 2013.